TraderPilotTraderPilot

 Per-trade risk control isn't enough.
 You need a day-level limit: a maximum daily loss that, when hit, ends your session.
 It's the circuit breaker that keeps a bad morning from becoming a blown account.

-NinjaTrader on its own doesn't enforce a daily loss limit with lockout.
+NinjaTrader 8 on its own doesn't enforce a daily loss limit with automatic lockout.
 That's one of the gaps a risk-management add-on covers.

 05

-When you trade matters as much as how you trade.
-The first and last bars of the session, and the minutes around high-impact news, have a volatility that can blow your stop in a single move.
+When you trade matters as much as how.
+The first and last bars of the session, and the minutes around high-impact news, have volatility that can blow your stop in a single move.

 • Define a time window and trade only within it.

-• Know the day's economic calendar before you open.
+• Know the day's economic calendar before the open.

-• If a bar is abnormally large, wait: don't chase the price.
+• If a bar is abnormally large, wait — don't chase price.

 06